Ireland, England, Nepal, Malawi, Uganda, Kenya, Brazil – all as engineer…mostly sanitation

 UNICEF (United Nations Children Fund)

-I am a Sanitation Engineer currently working with UNICEF in Kenya.
+My Work: I am a Sanitation Engineer currently working with UNICEF in Kenya.

 A ‘Sanitation Engineer’ is not a job you hear of often in Ireland… however, in Africa it is very necessary.
 In Kenya alone 6 million people have no access to ‘sanitation’ or basically, a toilet.
 Can you imagine a country where millions have no toilet and no organised structures to convey human waste away from households?
 It is not the nicest thing to think about but its a serious health risk, especially in cities (that said cities in Ireland were not much different a hundred years ago!)